RHIT-CSSE/csse332/Homework/UserspaceThreadsLab2/README.md

 <a id="org2b33a7e"></a>

-# An Example
+#### An Example

 To compile and run this code, use gcc

     gcc preempt_example.c -o preempt_example
     ./preempt_example

 You should see the parent and the child switch between each other, even without a yield in the child code.

 You'll want to understand this code completely before continuing on.

+# What to do
 <a id="orgf36f474"></a>

-# Moving from Basic to Preempt
+## STEP 1: Moving from Basic to Preempt

 You will start from your code for the basic threads assignment; all the threading functions will be the same.
 The only difference will be a new version of schedule\_threads

     void schedule_threads_with_preempt(int usecs);

 When threads are scheduled with this function they will be preempted every usecs microseconds (if they don't yield or finish naturally).

 To begin:

 Take your solution to the previous lab assignment and

-1. Copy basic\_threads.c to the directory containing the initial code
+1. Copy `basic_threads.c` to the directory containing the initial code

 for this assignment.

-1. Rename it to preempt\_threads.c
+1. Rename it to `preempt_threads.c`
-2. Change it to include preempt\_threads.h rather than basic\_threads.h
+2. Change it to include `preempt_threads.h` rather than `basic_threads.h`
-3. Modify schedule\_threads to match the new signature
+3. Modify the function `schedule_threads()` to match the new signature

 <a id="orgc14b38f"></a>

-# What to do

 <a id="org58e380d"></a>

-## Standalone 1: The Basics
+## STEP 2: Standalone 1 (The Basics)

 We'll start with a straightforward application rather than a test.
 Take a look at what the code does.

 You should be able to compile it like this:

     gcc standalone1.c preempt_threads.c -o standalone1

-If you run it without modifying schedule\_threads, you should see function 1 run and finish, then function 2 should start and finish.
+If you run it without modifying `schedule_threads`, you should see function 1 run and finish, then function 2 should start and finish.
 This is the expected behavior because there are no yields.

-Using the preempt example as a starting point, modify the code in preempt\_threads.c to use sigalrm to call yield.
+Using the preempt example as a starting point, modify the code in `preempt_threads.c` to use sigalrm to call `yield`.

+Ideally, you want to allocate a fixed time slot for a thread to run.
+Precisely, the time allocation should be all assigned to the thread to run its own function.
+Namely, this time should not include the *overhead* of switching context.
+That said, a global repeating alarm might not be a good choice.
+A quick hint is that you can ask the thread to set an alarm for itself.
 If you do it correctly you should see the 111/222 working calls interleave.

 <a id="org2420b5c"></a>

-## Standalone 1: Problems
+## STEP 3: Fix Problems with Standalone 1

 Adjust the wait time of standalone1 to something low (e.g. 5 usecs although different systems may require tweaking) and then run it a bunch of times.

 You may see one of a couple problems, though it won't be consistent: